xnodeoncode/i45/package/README.md

 ### PersistenceTypes

-PersistenceTypes is an enum of the available storage options which currently are, Cookie, LocalStorage, and SessionStorage.
+PersistenceTypes is an enum of the available storage options which currently are, CookieStore, LocalStorage, and SessionStorage.

 #### Using PersistenceTypes